alimahmoud7/study-progress/README.md

 In each folder, separated by year, are my notes, etc related to what I'm studying, doing, learning...

+You can find my name on the list here [speedstudy](https://github.com/P1xt/speedstudy), My goal is to see how many points I can rack up by December 31, 2018.

 ## 2018

-My goals are to
+My main goals are to
 * be proficient with Python and JavaScript
 * build good projects
+* contribute to an open source project
 * increase my network of communications
-* contribute to an open source project
-* get a job as full stack developer / software engineer

 ## Rules